webzakimbo/bcome-read-the-docs/docs/source/metadata/metadata-framework.rst

 Any .yml file you place in this directory will be loaded into the framework.

-Your Metadata is then defined by declaring attributes onto a namespace breadcrumb.
+Your Metadata is then defined by declaring attributes onto a node breadcrumb.

-For example, given a namespace with a breadcrumb of "foo:bar", to assign it Metadata, you would create a .yml file within your 'metadata' directory with the following contents:
+For example, given a node with a breadcrumb of "foo:bar", to assign it Metadata, you would create a .yml file within your 'metadata' directory with the following contents:

 .. code-block:: yaml